makhlaghi/mockgals/README.md

    - Add a library of real objects from HST images to use.
    - Include instrumental defects: distortions, various noise properties and varing sky among many.
+   - Read positional paramters of each mock object in RA and Dec.
+The user has to define the image center in RA and Dec also and size in angular scales.
+With this option physical criteria like extinction laws can also come into play making it more realistic.
 2. Work on a better user experience.
+   - Read and write to FITS tables.
+   - Keep the comments and IDs (possibly with letters) of the original input table.
 3. Fix any bugs I have not found yet!

 Comments and suggestions: